matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ## Potential issues
  * The ability to call yourself makes the protocol a little more complex for clients to implement, and is somewhat of a special case.
-However, some of the necessary additions are necessary for other features so this MSC elects to make it possible.
+However, some of the necessary additions are also required for other features so this MSC elects to make it possible.
  * Clients must make a decision on whether to ring for any given call: defining this in the spec would be cumbersome and would limit clients' ability to use reputation-based systems for this